godotengine/godot-docs/classes/class_node.rst

 Called during the processing step of the main loop.
 Processing happens at every frame and as fast as possible, so the ``delta`` time since the previous frame is not constant.

-It is only called if processing is enabled, which is done automatically if this method is overriden, and can be toggled with :ref:`set_process<class_Node_set_process>`.
+It is only called if processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_process<class_Node_set_process>`.

 Corresponds to the NOTIFICATION_PROCESS notification in :ref:`Object._notification<class_Object__notification>`.